(Or how to have a Cottage Garden without really trying)

 - Helichrysum tomentosum, silver

-- Fine leaved grevilliea, pink, local (unknown species, gift)
+- Fine leaved grevillea, pink, local (unknown species, gift)

 - Megaskepasma erythroclamys, red (try saying this without your teeth in!)